CSCfi/csc-user-guide/docs/computing/installing/index.md

 # Overview

-If you cannot find a software suitable for your needs from the [list of pre-installed applications](../../apps/index.md) or using `module spider`, it is possible to install own software on CSC supercomputers.
+It is possible to install own software on CSC supercomputers if you cannot find a software suitable for your needs from the [list of pre-installed applications](../../apps/index.md) or using `module spider`.
 The installation procedure will vary based on your specific application.
 There are, however, some general rules you should be mindful of:

 - You cannot use `sudo`, i.e. typical `sudo apt` or `sudo yum` commands you might find online will not work on CSC supercomputers.